 Try different angles and perspectives as much as possible so that you have a wide variety of shots to choose from rather than just a handful of good shots.
 This mistake would happen to me very often when I started food photography as I would find a sweet spot and then be reluctant to move from that spot and try different angles.

-Food ohotography in my opinion, of course, doesn’t need much editing aside probably a few color corrections, sharpening, and maybe playing with your basic tools such as contrast etc. Try not to do too much editing when it comes to food photography because that has the capability of enhancing or completely ruining your image.
+Good food photography in my opinion, of course, doesn’t need much editing aside probably a few color corrections, sharpening, and maybe playing with your basic tools such as contrast etc. Try not to do too much editing when it comes to stunning food photography because that has the capability of enhancing or completely ruining your image.
 Be mindful of what you’re doing and try not to do an excess of one thing.